 According to Marike de Witt, author of “The Young Child in Context: A psycho-social perspective“, babies start reacting to sensory stimulation from birth.
 They turn their head towards sound, follow objects with their eyes and discover their hands and feet by touching them.

 Later they start to develop eye-hand coordination and will use their hands to touch something they see.
 They then begin eye-hand-mouth exploration by putting things into their mouths, which stimulates the sense of taste.

 Much later their visual depth perception develops, enabling them to move safely without falling down stairs or walking into things.

-Although the senses develop independently, by the end of the first year babies achieve sensory integration.
-They are then able to process information from multiple senses together – especially vision and hearing. [source: de Witt]
+De Witt adds that although the senses develop independently, by the end of the first year babies achieve sensory integration.
+They are then able to process information from multiple senses together – especially vision and hearing.

 What Are the 7 Senses?

 Touch, taste, sight, hearing and smell.
 These are the five basic senses.

 But did you know the body also has two other important senses – proprioception and vestibular?

 Let’s take a look at each one of the seven senses, as described in the books “Toddler Sense: Understanding your toddler’s sensory world – the key to a happy, well-balanced child”, written by Ann Richardson and “Language and School Readiness”, written by Martie Pieterse.